-Murray Foote appointed SNP chief executive
+Murray Foote appointed as new SNP chief executive

 - Published